odoe/learn-dojo/posts/build-movie-app-with-dojo.md

 ---
 title: Build a movie search app with Dojo
-date: 2019-11-10
+date: 2019-11-11
 author: Rene Rubalcava
 description: A walkthrough on how to build a movie search application with Dojo
 tags: javascript, dojo, webdev, application, dojo6
-cover_image: /assets/blog/image.jpg
+cover_image: /assets/blog/dojo-movie-search-app.jpg
-published: false
+published: true
 ---

-I wanted to share with others how to build useful applications with Dojo.
 I was recently reading this [blog post](https://www.freecodecamp.org/news/how-to-build-a-movie-search-app-using-react-hooks-24eb72ddfaf7/) on building a movie search app with React hooks, and thought it was a pretty good candidate for building a Dojo app.

 For this application, we'll be using the [OMDb API](https://www.omdbapi.com/) where you can also sign up for a free API key.